 I am also a member of the Beyond Partition working group of scholars examining histories of migration, citizenship and mobility in South Asia post-1947.

 I am open to discussing research proposals on any relevant subject given my interdisciplinary research expertise.
 I welcome PhD proposals from candidates with broad interests in the colonial and postcolonial history of South Asia.
 In particular, I would be happy to work with candidates focusing on the following areas:

 - Caste, mobility and borders

 - Critical approaches to diplomatic history and international relations, with a particular focus on South Asia.

 My research-led approach to teaching at Exeter covers various aspects of modern and postcolonial history.
 I foreground a range of primary sources including music, cinema, oral history, poetry, archival documents, and material culture as key avenues through which to examine modern history in general and South Asian history in particular.
-In the 2023-24 term, I am offering the module Body, Border, Partition: Understanding Violence in South Asia which examines the Partition of colonial India and the violent carving of its borders through archival documents, cinema, literature, memoirs, photographs, oral histories, maps, and music,
+I offer the module Body, Border, Partition: Understanding Violence in South Asia which examines the Partition of colonial India and the violent carving of its borders through archival documents, cinema, literature, memoirs, photographs, oral histories, maps, and music.

 In my previous role as a Teaching Fellow at the University of Edinburgh, my course India: Raj, Rebellion and Ryot, which traces the history of India from 1700 to 1947, was nominated for the 'Outstanding Course award' in 2021 as part of the Edinburgh University Students ’ Association teaching awards.